Omycron83/Notes/ML/Transformers.md

 As previously stated, each entry is then scaled and each row then put through the softmax-function (so that each row, i.e. the score for each each sequence member sums up to one).

 Afterwards, this matrix is then multiplied by the value matrix $V$ to the final score matrix, so that each row (representing the weight of each sequence member of the column for the corresponding sequence member) is multiplied by each column (representing the corresponding feature values for each sequence member) yielding the weighted 'impact' values in the corresponding sequence point row in the corresponding feature value column.
+This matrix of size $d_{sequence} \times d_k$ is then fed into the subsequent feedforward layer.

 Visualization:
 ![[Pasted image 20230924165950.png]]